Particular/docs.particular.net/nservicebus/messaging/reply-to-a-message.md

 snippet: ReplyingMessageHandler

 Only use a reply when implementing the Request-Response pattern (also called the Full Duplex pattern).
 In this pattern the originator of the message should expect a response message and have a handler for it.
-For examples and more information see the [Full Duplex Sample](/samples/fullduplex/) and the article [How to Handle Responses on the Client Side](/nservicebus/messaging/handling-responses-on-the-client-side.md).
+For examples and more information see the [Full Duplex Sample](/samples/fullduplex/) and the article [Callbacks](/nservicebus/messaging/callbacks.md).

 When using the Publish-Subscribe pattern an endpoint handling an event shouldn't use `Reply`.
 This is because the publisher will not be expecting any reply and should not have a handler for it.